PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/XpValues.md

 <li>We discussed on team members experience in IT industry and the languages in which they are proficient and worked previously.</li>
 <li>Discussed on the rough roadmap of the project</li>

+#### Priyanka - Communication

+<li>We discussed the work experience of team members to find strengths of each member and come to a common conclusion on the technology stack.</li>
+<li>Discussed the project requirements</li>

 ## Week 2:

 #### Swetha - Communication, Feedback